 Emily Palmquist said she invited Laura Durning to the call because she has a large role in the riparian vegetation program.
 Riparian vegetation has two ongoing complementary monitoring components: ground-based and image-based.

 In the ground-based component (10.1), they look at smaller plants on an annual time scale.
-The image-based component (10.3) looks at woody vegetation and change over longer timeframes.
+The image-based component (element 2 in the previous workplan and the upcoming workplan) looks at woody vegetation and change over longer timeframes.
 The latter is great at assessing slower-growing vegetation like tamarisk.
 Those two components complement each other: one on an annual and the other on a 5-20 year timescale.

 They have proposed four additional components.
 The first is to revisit Stevens et al. (1995) which examined how marsh vegetation changed since the dam was built.
 The Stevens study, published before the 1996 ROD, showed that the large fluctuations in flows from the dam had increased marsh vegetation.
 This was useful for many other resources, produced increased complexity, and was deemed a benefit of dam operations.
 That research was important in the western regulated river scene as it showed positive outcomes of a dam.
 Since 1996, flows have changed and there has been significant change in marshes, but this has not been quantified.
 It would be good to do so before the flows change again.
 They have received some positive feedback from NPS on this idea and some tribes might be interested.
 That project would have ground- and imagery-based components.